yasir2000/openwrt-oldwiki-md/OpenWrtDocs/Hardware/Buffalo/WBR2-G54.rst

 /!\ '''This router sits on 192.168.11.1 as default, but flashable always on the last IP You have set up, so You have to TFTP to that address.'''

+J5 is is the serial interface, pinout as follows:

+     CPU

+TX    o
+RX    o
+VCC   o
+GND   o

+     LEDS

+J10 is the usual EJTAG.

 ----
 4 Mb Flash Memory from STMicroelectronics :
 M29DW324DB